Aanisha02/aanisha02/README.md

-# Hi there, I'm Aanisha Newaz 👋
+# Hi there, I'm Aanisha 👋

 I’m a thesis-based MSc Computer Science student at Toronto Metropolitan University, researching the detection of LLM-generated misinformation and the robustness of AI systems.